CappyGerald/final_project/README.md

 # Django Quiz Application

 This is a Django-based quiz application that allows users to answer questions on various topics.
 The application supports multiple choice questions and tracks correct answers.
+The application is aimed at enabling users enhance their general knowledge on various topics.

 ## Setup and Installation